Powerlearnproject/se-assignment-day-2-git-and-github-Skm9979/README.md

 2. What is the process of setting up a new repository on GitHub, and what are the key decisions to be made?
 Answer:
-To set up a new repository on GitHub:
+To set up a new repository on GitHub

 Sign in to GitHub and click the "New" button.
 Name your repository and optionally add a description.